-Two of our most important school organizations at St. Anne are our School Board and our Home and School Association (see pages 29 and 30 for specific information about these organizations.)
+Two of our most important school organizations at St. Anne are our School Board and our Home and School Association.
 Each of these groups would like to welcome you to our school.
 Members and their families serve as Buddy Families to help those new to the school acclimate to St. Anne.
 Buddy families are selected based on the grade level(s) of your child or children and will be able to provide you with helpful information you might need that is more special to your family's upcoming experiences.